War elephant: Middle Ages

 The Kushan Empire conquered most of Northern India.
 The empire adopted war elephants when levying troops as they expanded into the Indian subcontinent.
 The Weilüe describes how the population of Eastern India rode elephants into battle, but currently they provide military service and taxes to the Yuezhi (Kushans).
 The Hou Hanshu additionally describes the Kushan as acquiring riches including elephants as part of their conquests.
 The emperor Kanishka assembled a great army from his subject nations, including elephants from India.
 He planned on attacking the Tarim Kingdoms, and sent a vanguard of Indian troops led by white elephants.
 However, when crossing the Pamir Mountains the elephants and horses in the vanguard were unwilling to advance.
 Kanishka is then said to have had a religious revelation and rejected violence.

 The Gupta Empire demonstrated extensive use of elephants in war and greatly expanded under the reign of Samudragupta.
 Local squads which each consisted of one elephant, one chariot, three armed cavalrymen, and five foot soldiers protected Gupta villages from raids and revolts.
-In times of war, the squads joined together to form a powerful royal army.
+In times of war, the squads joined together to form a powerful imperial army.
 The Gupta Empire employed 'Mahapilupati', a position as an officer in charge of elephants.
 Emperors such as Kumaragupta struck coins depicted as elephant riders and lion slayers.

 Harsha established hegemony over most of North India.
 The Harshacharita composed by Bāṇabhaṭṭa describes the army under the rule of Harsha.
 Much like the Gupta Empire, his military consisted of infantry, cavalry, and elephants.
 Harsha received war elephants as tribute and presents from vassals.
 Some elephants were also obtained by forest rangers from the jungles.
 Elephants were additionally taken from defeated armies.
 Bana additionally details the diet of the elephants, recording that they each consumed 600 pounds of fodder consisting of trees with mangos and sugarcanes.

 The Chola dynasty and the Western Chalukya Empire maintained a large number of war elephants in the 11th and 12th century.
 The war elephants of the Chola dynasty carried on their backs fighting towers which were filled with soldiers who would shoot arrows at long range.
 The army of the Pala Empire was noted for its huge elephant corps, with estimates ranging from 5,000 to 50,000.